 It should be noted that not every wizard is squishy.
 See Combat Medic, Magic Knight, and Kung-Fu Wizard.

 It is explained that mages can infuse their bodies with magical power, converting it into physical strength.
-However, this requires a great deal of control, and it seems only well-trained mages can do this and even then, the standard mages will get destroyed by purely physical fighters, which is why they usually form pactio with fighters to protect them while they stay in the back line.
-It was originally presented as a trade-off, in that focusing on self-enhancement and physical training comes at the cost of improving magical versatility and maximum power yield, so that you're safer and more self-reliant but there's a greater number of things you simply aren't equipped to handle.
+However, this requires a great deal of control, and it seems only well-trained mages can do this and even then, the standard mages will get destroyed by purely physical fighters.
+This is why they usually form pactio with fighters to protect them while they stay in the back line.
+It was originally presented as a trade-off, in that focusing on self-enhancement and physical training comes at the cost of improving magical versatility and maximum power yield, so that you're safer and more self-reliant, but there's a greater number of things you simply aren't equipped to handle.

-Negi defeats martial arts masters in a single punch because he uses combat magic but this prowess only come after he goes Magic Knight and starts seriously training in martial arts like a straight up warrior would.
+Negi defeats martial arts masters in a single punch because he uses combat magic, but this prowess only come after he goes Magic Knight and starts seriously training in martial arts like a straight up warrior would.
 His unwillingness to depend on others has directly led both to his increased dependence on his students for noncombat support and most of his Black Magic-related problems.

 The squishiness was why Kotarō initially despised western mages.
 He started respecting Negi after he proved not-so-squishy.